 What to Know Before Filing a Hernia Mesh Lawsuit

 Hernia mesh has been associated with many complications and health issues.
-In fact, research now shows that hernia mesh may ultimately do more harm than good.
-Mesh products are prone to migrating, shifting, and/or shrinking in the body after surgery.
+Mesh products have been found to migrate, shift, and/or shrink in the body after surgery.

 As a result, many hernia mesh patients suffer from hernia recurrences, chronic pain, organ perforation, and infection.
 It’s common for hernia patients to require additional surgeries to replace the defective mesh and repair any internal injuries.